AbdulBasit313/React-Quiz-App-Template/README.md

 - **TypeScript powered Components:** All components are TypeScript-built for enhanced development productivity with intelligent code completion and compile-time error checking.
 - **Easy Theme Customization:** The template provides easy theme management with IntelliSense support via Styled Components and Typescript.
 It allows you to customize the app's appearance without relying on hard-coded colors.
-- **Flexible Question Data Structure:**The template uses Javascript/TypeScript files to define quiz questions.
+- **Flexible Question Data Structure:** The template uses Javascript/TypeScript files to define quiz questions.
 This format provides a structured and flexible approach.
 The same format can also be used to fetch questions from an API if desired.
-- **Modular and Context Pattern:**The template follows a javascript modular and React Context pattern, promoting component reusability and maintainability.
+- **Modular and Context Pattern:** The template follows a javascript modular and React Context pattern, promoting component reusability and maintainability.
-- **Custom Hooks for Logic Sharing:**The hook pattern lets you share logic across components.
+- **Custom Hooks for Logic Sharing:** The hook pattern lets you share logic across components.
 It also promotes code reuse and minimizes code clutter.
 - **Built with React Best Practices:** App follows industry-leading React practices.
 Our template ensures optimal structure, scalability, and maintainability.

 ## Xeven Quiz - ReactJS Quiz App Template Code Documentations

 This guide will walk you through the steps to start using and customizing the app according to your needs.
-The Code Quiz App is designed to help you create interactive quizzes with various question types, including Multiple Choice Questions (MCQs), Multiple Answer Questions (MAQs), and True/False questions.
+The Xeven Quiz is designed to help you create interactive quizzes with various question types, including Multiple Choice Questions (MCQs), Multiple Answer Questions (MAQs), and True/False questions.

 ## Demo App